agh911/readme-generator/README.md

   Do you have any suggestions?
 To contribute to this repo, follow the nest few steps:
   1. Fork the project (https://github.com/agh911/readme-generator)
-  2. Create a new branch - `git checout -b feature/branch_name`  3.
-Commit your code on a separate branch - `git commit -m 'adds new feature'`  4.
-Push to the branch - `git push origin feature/branch_name`  5.
+  2. Create a new branch - `git checout -b feature/branch_name`<br>  3.
+Commit your code on a separate branch - `git commit -m 'adds new feature'`<br> 4.
+Push to the branch - `git push origin feature/branch_name`<br> 5.
 Open a new Pull Request

   I will do my best to review your suggestion(s) in due time and merge it if all is well.